Wilhelman/DD-Wrath-of-Silumgar/D&D Wrath of Silumgar/Game/README.md

 * [Github repository](https://github.com/Wilhelman/DD-Wrath-of-Silumgar)

 ## About the game
-The objective of the game is defeat Silumgar, a mage with a huge power thanks to Ullosip, the god of war.
+The objective of the game is defeat Silumgar, a mage with a huge power thanks to Usollip, the god of war.
 You can read more about our game [here](https://github.com/Wilhelman/DD-Wrath-of-Silumgar/wiki)

 ## Installation instructions